Anil Joshi (poet): Early life

 Joshi was born on 28 July 1940 in Gondal to Ramanath and Tarabahen.
-His father was a high level officer in education department.
+His father was a high-level officer in the education department.
 He completed his schooling in Gondal and Morbi.
-He completed his Bachelor of Arts in 1964 from U.N.
-Mehta Arts College, Morbi and H.K.
-Arts College, Ahmedabad with Gujarati and Sanskrit literature.
-He got his Master of Arts in 1966 from Arts and Commerce College, Modasa and School of Language located at Gujarat University, Ahmedabad.
+He completed a Bachelor of Arts in 1964 from the U. N. Mehta Arts College, Morbi, and H. K. Arts College, Ahmedabad, in Gujarati and Sanskrit literature.
+He received his Master of Arts in 1966 from the Arts and Commerce College, Modasa, and the School of Languages located at the Gujarat University, Ahmedabad.

-Joshi married Bharatiben on 15 July 1975, and they have a son and daughter, Sanket and Rachna.
+Joshi married Bharatiben on 15 July 1975, and had a son and a daughter, Sanket and Rachna.

 Career

-Initially he wanted to become a cricketer.
-He started his career as a teacher of Gujarati at My Own High School, Himatnagar in 1962.
-He served as a teacher at K.K.
-Parekh Vidyalay, Amreli from 1968 to 1969.
+Joshi started his career as a teacher of Gujarati at My Own High School, Himatnagar in 1962.
+He served as a teacher at K. K. Parekh Vidyalay, Amreli from 1968 to 1969.
 From 1971 to 1976, he served as a personal assistant of Vadilal Dagli, an editor of Commerce.
-During 1976 to 1977, he worked as a co-editor at Parichay Trust.
-In 1977, he joined Language Development Project of Mumbai Municipal Corporation and served there till retirement as an Advisor of Gujarati language.
+During 1976 to 1977, he worked as a co-editor at Parichay Trust, and in 1977, he joined the Language Development Project of Mumbai Municipal Corporation and served there until his retirement as an Adviser of Gujarati language.

-It was 1962, when his poem Parigho (Circumferences) came out for first time in Kumar, a Gujarati literary magazine.
-He was associated with Re Math, a modernist literary movement in Gujarati.
+In 1962, his poem "Parigho" ("Circumferences") published for the first time in Kumar, a Gujarati literary magazine.
+He was associated with "Re Math", a modernist literary movement in Gujarati.
 When his father was transferred to Amreli, he met Ramesh Parekh.
 They became very close friends.

+He died in Mumbai on 26 February 2025, at the age of 84.

 Works

-Kadach (may be), his first anthology of poems, was published in 1970, followed by Ame Barafna Pankhi (1981) and Paniman Ganth Padi Joi (2012).
-He has worked in different genres of poetry such as Geet, Free Verse and Ghazals.
-But, he is mainly noted in Gujarati literature for his contribution in Geet.
-Statue (1988) and Pavan Ni Vyaspithe (1988) are two of his collections of Essays.
+Kadach (May Be), his first anthology of poems, was published in 1970, followed by Ame Barafna Pankhi (1981) and Paniman Ganth Padi Joi (2012).
+He worked in different genres of poetry such as Geet, free verse and Ghazals.
+But he is mainly noted in Gujarati literature for his contribution in Geet.
+Statue (1988) and Pavan Ni Vyaspithe (1988) are his essay collections.

 Recognition

-He won Sahitya Akademi Award for Gujarati in 1990 for his Essay collection Statue (1988).
-He announced in October 2015 that he will return award over killing of rationalist M. M. Kalburgi and others.
+Joshi received the Sahitya Akademi Award for Gujarati in 1990 for his essay collection Statue (1988); however he announced in October 2015 that he would return the award over the killing of rationalist M. M. Kalburgi and others.